cloud104/automated-tests/tests/argocd/README.md

 - Verify login attempt using access credentials and get session token. ( Expected: "200" )

-- Check whether the configured repositories have a successful connection. ( Expected: "Connection: Successful" )
+- Check if the configured repositories have a successful connection. ( Expected: "Connection: Successful" )

 ## URL: